 - Implement a CRM — A customer relationship management platform (CRM) can be a valuable tool for keeping track of client information.
-You can use a CRM to manage all client communication without having to manually track correspondence from a spreadsheet or your inbox.
+You can use a CRM to manage all client communication without manually tracking correspondence from a spreadsheet or your inbox.

-- Inquiries process — If a potential client sees your work and wants to hire you, do you have a process in place to support inquiries?
+- Inquiries process — If a potential client sees your work and wants to hire you, do you have a process to support inquiries?
 A simple process could be having a specific email inbox project inquiries go to so they don’t get lost in your inbox, allowing you to batch responses easier.
-Or it could be a setting up a "work with me" page on your website, having a web form specifically for project inquiries so people can get in touch with you directly for work.
-Ideally, you will have this process in place before you truly need it so you are prepared for success.
+Or it could be setting up a "work with me" page on your website, having a web form specifically for project inquiries so people can contact you directly for work.
+Ideally, you will have this process in place before you truly need it to prepare you for success.

 - Project management — How are you currently tracking how client or customer work is managed?
-With a project management system in place, your job as a self-employed worker will be easier and your clients and customers are likely to receive the same positive experience.
-You can use a tool such as Asana to help you manage your client projects and integrate it with your CRM.
+With a project management system in place, your job as a self-employed worker will be easier, and your clients and customers will likely receive the same positive experience.
+You can use a tool such as Asana to help you manage your client projects and integrate them with your CRM.

-- Budgeting — When you’re self-employed, you need a solid plan in place to help you manage your business finances.
-When you are managing your own pay (and the pay of your employees) it is imperative that you understand where your money is coming from.
+- Budgeting — When you’re self-employed, you need a solid plan to help you manage your business finances.
+When managing your own pay (and the pay of your employees) you have to understand where your money is coming from.
 Using a system like QuickBooks Self-Employed is a good way to automate your finances so you don’t have to track everything manually.

 When you are your own boss, it can be tempting to feel like you need to work all of the time.
-In a traditional job, there are often set working hours or a physical space you go to and leave from each day to establish boundaries.
-When you work for yourself, you have to create those boundaries for yourself.
+In a traditional job, there are often set working hours or physical space you go to and leave from each day to establish boundaries.
+When you work for yourself, you must create those boundaries.
 Helpful boundaries for the self-employed can include:

 - Communication expectations with clients — Create norms around client communication.
-Determine what channels of communication you prefer to use with clients (such as Slack, or a designated email address instead of your personal email address or phone number) so clients know when and how to get ahold of you.
+Determine what communication channels you prefer to use with clients (such as Slack, or a designated email address instead of your personal email address or phone number) so clients know when and how to get a hold of you.
 Additionally, you may want to consider communicating to clients what a normal response time is (for example, making it clear that you respond to emails within 24 hours).

-- Out of office procedure — When you work for yourself, you won’t have a structured PTO plan or designated back-up to handle inquiries in the event you are out of office.
-To protect your time away from work, make sure you communicate to clients and stakeholders when you’ll be away and for how long, and set-up autoresponders so inquiring clients know when you’ll return and when they can expect to hear from you.
+- Out-of-office procedure — When you work for yourself, you won’t have a structured PTO plan or designated backup to handle inquiries if you are out of the office.
+To protect your time away from work, communicate to clients and stakeholders when you’ll be away and for how long, and set up autoresponders so inquiring clients know when you’ll return and when they can expect to hear from you.

 - Social media posting — If social media marketing is on your task list, you need a strategy to streamline your posts.
 This could be as simple as creating a social media schedule and pre-planning content so you’re not stuck wondering what to post next, or you can use an automated tool to publish content for you.

-- Time tracking — If you track your billable hours manually, it is time to automate!
-There are numerous time-tracking apps available that can integrate directly with your favorite tools including Gmail, Google Calendar, and QuickBooks for invoicing at the click of a button.
+- Time tracking — If you track your billable hours manually, it's time to automate.
+Numerous time-tracking apps available can integrate directly with your favorite tools including Gmail, Google Calendar, and QuickBooks for invoicing at the click of a button.
 Check out some of our favorite time-tracking apps here.

 In a traditional work environment, you usually have a manager you report directly to who can provide guidance, mentorship, and coaching.
-When you are your own boss, you have to seek out this type of support on your own.
-Even when working for yourself, developing your skills should be a top priority to help you grow and evolve in your career and having a trusted mentor or career coach is a great way to get this type of support.
+When you are your own boss, you have to seek out this type of support by yourself.
+Even when working for yourself, developing your skills should be a top priority to help you grow and evolve in your career, and having a trusted mentor or career coach is a great way to get this type of support.

-Find a mentor by networking with people who have experience you want to learn from (and who you may be able to offer valuable insight from as well).
-Before approaching a potential mentor for advice, get explicitly clear on your goals and what you hope to gain from mentorship.
+Find a mentor by networking with people who have the experience you want to learn from (and who you may be able to offer valuable insight from as well).
+Before approaching a potential mentor for advice, clarify your goals and what you hope to gain from mentorship.
 You may also find that having a business or career coach to keep you accountable is a helpful option.

 Last but certainly not least, make self-care a top priority.
 When you are your own boss and your livelihood depends on your ability to produce, you have to take care of yourself so you can continue to feel your best.
 Self-employment takes stamina, and self-care can help you keep up.
 Here are some ways to incorporate self-care in your routine:

-- Exercise regularly — Moving your body is one of the best things you can do to improve focus, boost creativity, and improve your overall health.
+- Stay on top of your health — A balanced diet, coupled with regular exercise, is one of the best things you can do to improve focus, boost creativity, and improve overall health.
 Aim for 30 minutes of movement each day.
 Even a lunch break walk to get away from your desk can work wonders.

 - Build quiet time into your schedule — Having quiet time to reflect is essential for everyone, especially the self-employed.
-Build time into your schedule each day to meditate, journal, or simply sit for a few minutes in silence to check in with yourself.
+Build time into your schedule each day to meditate, journal, or just sit and be present with yourself.

 - Make time for hobbies and recreation — Everyone should have activities they do purely for enjoyment that don’t involve work.
 Taking intentional, recreational breaks from work can help you feel refreshed and inspired when you do work.
 Whether you have a creative hobby, like to explore the outdoors, or enjoy reading fiction, keep activities in your schedule that are purely for enjoyment.

 - Get enough rest — Sleep is essential for high-performers.
-When you are well-rested you are able to think critically, make better decisions, and you are less likely to make time-consuming mistakes in your work.
+When you are well-rested you can think critically, make better decisions, and you are less likely to make time-consuming mistakes in your work.